Zuke's Mini Naturals Training Treats

 What to Look For: A Collie Buyer's Checklist

-When comparing dog training treats for your Collie, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog training treats for a Collie, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Size And Calorie Content